 Foibles.
 Even the great have them.

-We tend to deify heroes when we are depending on them and vilify them when we are done.
+We tend to deify heroes when we have to depend on them and vilify them when we are done.
 Rarely do we offer them the privilege of being neither gods nor devils.
-Rather we need to recognize them as fellow-pilgrims who struggle with temptations (some greater than any of us will ever know).
+Rather, we fail to recognize them as fellow-pilgrims who struggle with temptations (some greater than any of us will ever know).
 I’ve been thinking about fallen leaders and grace.
 I’ve no one in particular in mind; there have been so many.

 No doubt a higher level of responsibility requires greater purity of thought and character.
 When a leader falls he drags a lot of people down with him.
 Collateral damage can be significant.
 But sometimes the pedestal is not of his own making.
 I read this interesting verse about John the Baptist today: